ericjosephshapiro/complabweb/content/members/boermeester_lela/index.md

 ---

-Lela is a <majors and minors> in the Department of XXX at the YYY at ZZZ University.
+Lela is a Population Health major in the College of Health with minors in Biostatisitcs and Business at Lehigh University.
 Lela's research focuses on XXX.
 Lela's long-term goal is to XXXX.